 - Neto has three plans, starting from $109 AUD ($79 USD) per month for the small business plan.
-Unlike Shopify, Neto does not charge transaction fees.
-Although, you should keep in mind that third-party payment gateways like PayPal or Stripe will charge their own fees.
+Unlike Shopify, Neto does not charge transaction fees for external payment gateways.
+Although, you should keep in mind that third party payment gateways like PayPal or Stripe will charge their own fees.

 - Like Shopify, Neto now also offers unlimited products on their plans.
 So, when you compare the standard plans of Shopify vs. Neto, the two platforms are almost even.

 However, one caveat is that Neto charges an extra $49 USD per month to integrate Amazon, which is one of the key players on its small to large business plans.
 This additional cost is on top of the Amazon fee you will have to pay for having a professional seller account.
 Shopify doesn’t add this charge.

 - Shopify is famous for its fantastic themes and designs